aditikashyap8/data-practice/README.md

 # Data Practice Projects

-This repository is a collection of data analysis projects to strengthen technical skills.
+This repository is a collection of data analysis projects to strengthen skills.
 Includes guided projects from online platforms, and practice with tools like Python, Pandas, and SQL.

 ## Current Projects